owncloud/ocis/docs/ocis/adr/0023-index-and-store-metadata.md

 * Bad, because not all metadata is available, not everything can be searched
 * Good, because Graph API already chose a reasonable subset of most interesting properties

-### Store subset of extracted metadata specified by another standard
+### Store Subset of Extracted Metadata Specified by Another Standard

-There are a bunch of metadata standards but none of them is really universal, there is always something that is only supported in or the other standard.
+There are a bunch of metadata standards but none of them is really universal.
+There is always something that is only supported in one or the other standard.
 Tika for example extracts audio metadata using a mixture of Dublin Core and XMP Dynamic Media keys.

 - Bad, because it makes implementing a new extractor integration harder
 - Bad, because it makes using the stored data more complicated than a simple standard like discussed above

-### Store everything from extractors
+### Store Everything from Extractors

 - Good, because all metadata is available and searchable
 - Good, because consuming applications can decide how to map data